Common Symptoms Experienced by Child Sexual Abuse Survivors

 If you are a survivor of child sexual abuse trauma, you may know all too well what it’s like to experience some of these common symptoms:

-At The Younique Foundation, we understand the challenge of living with these symptoms day-in and day-out.
+At Saprea, we understand the challenge of living with these symptoms day-in and day-out.
 Our work focuses on providing survivors, like you, with tools and strategies to better manage your symptoms.